PFRx41/PFRx/README.markdown

 # Solana Airdrop System for Pump.fun

-This project is a Next.js-based web application for managing and visualizing a Solana token airdrop cycle.
-It scrapes token holders from the Solana mainnet, validates them on devnet, and distributes SOL to qualified holders (with a configurable minimum token balance) and a fee wallet using logarithmic weighting.
+This project is a Next.js-based web application for managing and visualizing a Solana token airdrop cycle on mainnet.
+It scrapes token holders from the Solana mainnet, claims creator fees via the Pump Portal API, and distributes SOL to qualified holders (with a configurable minimum token balance) and a fee wallet using logarithmic weighting.
 The dashboard displays airdrop history, total fees claimed, and total SOL distributed, with real-time updates via Pusher, dark mode support, and data persistence to AWS S3.

 ## Features

 - **Token Holder Scraping**: Fetches token holders for a specified token mint from Solana mainnet using Helius RPC.
+- **Fee Claiming**: Claims creator fees for the token via the Pump Portal API (`https://pumpportal.fun/api/trade-local`).
-- **Airdrop Distribution**: Distributes SOL on devnet to qualified holders (≥ configurable token balance) and a fee wallet (90/10% split by default).
+- **Airdrop Distribution**: Distributes SOL on mainnet to qualified holders (≥ configurable token balance) and a fee wallet (90/10% split by default).
 - **Logarithmic Weighting**: Allocates SOL to holders based on the logarithm of their token balance.
 - **Real-Time Updates**: Uses Pusher to update the dashboard in real-time when airdrops occur.
 - **S3 Persistence**: Saves airdrop history to `dashboard_data.xlsx` in an AWS S3 bucket.